pofallon/gatsby-transformer-playlists/README.md

 ]
 ```

-(or whatever secure mechanism you choose for supplying the API key created above.)
+(or whatever secure mechanism you choose for supplying the API key created above).